tech3371/sds-data-manager/README.md

 Everyone gets 50 free hours per month of github Codespace time.
 Alternatively, your organization can pay for it to run longer than this.

-Top start a new development environment, click the button for "Code" in the upper right corner of the repository, and click "Codespaces".
+To start a new development environment, click the button for "Code" in the upper right corner of the repository, and click "Codespaces".

 ### AWS Setup